Design

 Nearly all regulatory bodies made it mandatory to mention alcohol percentage on the labels.
 This can be used to classify if a drink can be considered alcoholic or not.

 c.
-Presence of Additives
+Presence of additives

 The presence of colorants and flavoring agents should be declared on the label.
 Alcoholic beverages may contain FD&C Yellow #5 colorant, Cochineal Extract, Carmine, Saccharin, Aspartame, or Sulfites.